Captain Euro

-Captain Euro is a fictional comic book-style superhero character, created in 1999 as a way to promote the European Union, and specifically the Euro, the single European currency that arrived in 2002.
-The character has been featured on a website (first at captaineuro.com, later at captaineuro.eu) since 1999, but has not appeared in any actual comic books.
+Captain Euro is a comic book superhero, created in 1999 as a way to promote the European Union, and specifically the launch of the Euro, the single European currency that arrived in 2002.
+The character has been featured on a website (first at captaineuro.com, later at captaineuro.eu) since 1999.
+Captain Euro has been featured on comic books and comic strips available on its website and as comic books on Amazon.
 The website's contents are available only in English.

-The campaign, website and all the characters were created by Nicolas De Santis of the consulting firm Twelve Stars (now Gold Mercury International) for the EU.
-Twelve Stars was already working for the EU in various projects, including with the European Parliament.
+Captain Euro, the campaign, website and all the additional characters ans storylines were created by Nicolas De Santis of the consulting firm Twelve Stars for the EU.
+Twelve Stars was already working for the EU in various identity and brand projects, including with the European Parliament.